Raw vector

 CVE-2024-45159 is a critical-severity Improper Certificate Validation (CWE-295) vulnerability in Trustedfirmware Mbed Tls.
 Its CVSS base score is 9.8 (Critical).

-Operationally, ranked in the top 30.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Adversary-in-the-Middle (T1557); ranked at the 32th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References